-The Company has a formal and transparent procedure for the identification of nominees for Directors and recommendation to the Board, which is led by the CG Committee of the Company.
+The Company has a formal and transparent procedure for the identification of nominees for Directors and recommendation to the Board, which is led by the Corporate Governance Committee of the Company.

-The Board believes that diversity of experience, professionally and geographically, enhances its decisionmaking ability.
+The Board believes that diversity of experience, professionally and geographically, enhances its decision-making ability.
 The Company has adopted a Board Diversity Policy (the "BD Policy") with the aim of enhancing the Board's effectiveness and corporate governance as well as achieving business objectives.
-The BD Policy is available on the website of the Company for public information.
+The BD Policy is available on the Company's website for public information.

 In designing the Board's composition, board diversity has been considered from a number of aspects, including but not limited to gender, age, culture and educational background, ethnicity, professional experience, skills, knowledge and length of service and any other factors that the Board may consider relevant and applicable from time to time.
-All Board appointments will be based on merits and contribution that the selected candidates will bring to the Board, having due regard to the benefits of diversity on the Board and also the needs of the Board without focusing on a single diversity aspect.
+All Board appointments will be based on merits, and candidates will be considered against objective criteria, having due regard to the benefits of diversity on the Board and also the needs of the Board without focusing on a single diversity aspect.

-The CG Committee is responsible for monitoring the achievement of the measurable objectives set out in the BD Policy.
+The Corporate Governance Committee is responsible for monitoring the achievement of the measurable objectives set out in the BD Policy.
 It will review the Board's composition at least once annually taking into account the benefits of all relevant diversity aspects and adhere to the BD Policy when making recommendation on any Board appointments.
-During the financial year under review, the CG Committee held a meeting to review the Board composition and Board diversity, and the CG Committee considered the current composition of the Board served the purpose of enhancing the quality of the Company's strategy and operation, and no new directors was nominated or identified during the year.
+During the financial year under review, the Corporate Governance Committee reviewed the current Board composition, its size and structure; assessed the independence of all INEDs; and the Board diversity.

-As at the date of this annual report, the Board consisted of eight (8) experts covering the areas of new energy, mechanical engineering, geology, investment, audit, accounting, corporate finance, banking, financial services and law.
-The CG Committee considers that such compositions serve the purpose of enhancing the quality of the Company's business performance and operation strategy and it will make recommendation to the Board as and when it considers necessary.

-The CG Committee also reviews the BD Policy, if applicable and as appropriate, to ensure its effectiveness.
-The CG Committee will discuss any revisions to the BC Policy that may be required, and recommend any change revisions to the Board for consideration and approval.
+The Board has all along achieved the gender diversity.
+Currently, the Board consists of five (5) male Directors and three (3) female Directors.
+The total eight (8) experts covering the areas of new energy, mechanical engineering, geology, investment, audit, accounting, corporate finance, banking, financial services and law.
+Having reviewed and considered the gender, age, culture and educational background, ethnicity, professional experience, skills, knowledge and length of service of all Board members, the Corporate Governance Committee considered the current composition of Board served the purpose of enhancing the quality of the Company's strategy and operation.
+No Director was nominated, identified or dismissed during the year.
+The Corporate Governance Committee will review the Board composition as well as the BD Policy from time to time so as to make sure that they are in line with the business strategy of Sunshine, and if applicable and appropriate, to ensure its effectiveness.
+The Corporate Governance Committee will discuss any revisions to the BD Policy that may be required, and recommend any changes to the Board for consideration and approval.

-Nominees for Directors are elected to hold office until the next annual general meeting of the Company or until his successor is duly elected or appointed, unless his office is vacated earlier, in accordance with the Articles of Incorporation and By-laws of the Company.
+In general, nominee Directors are elected to hold office until the next annual general meeting of the Company or until his successor is duly elected or appointed, unless his office is vacated earlier, in accordance with the Articles of Incorporation and By-laws of the Company.

-The term of appointment of all Directors, including non-executive Directors, is from the time of election or reelection at the annual general meeting to the following annual general meeting of the Company; at which point the Director must be re-elected.
-Each Director was elected or re-elected at that annual general meeting is subject to re-election.
-Biographical details of those appointed and re-elected Directors are set out in the "Directors and Senior Management" section of this annual report.
-The CG Committee will review from time to time such that the Board's composition is tailor made for serving the Company's strategy.
+The term of appointment of all Directors, including non-executive Directors, is from the time of election or re-election at the annual general meeting of shareholders to the following annual general meeting; at which point the Director must be re-elected.
+Biographical details of the Directors are set out in the "Directors and Senior Management" section of this annual report.